gavingc/TuckerSync/README.md

 Extra
 -----

-This document is written in the markdown (.md) format.
+This document is written in markdown (.md) format.
-Using the dialects as supported by GitHub, Intellij IDEA and stackedit.io.
+Using the dialects supported by GitHub, Intellij IDEA and stackedit.io.

 HTTP(S)/1.1 is used and data errors are kept separate from communication errors.